Factbox: Republicans vying to take on Obama in 2012

 HERMAN CAIN

-A radio talk show host and former chief executive of Godfather's Pizza, the 65-year-old Cain was chairman of the Federal Reserve Bank of Kansas City's board of directors.
-Cain has overtaken Romney in some polls.

-He has never held elective office and portrays himself as a political outsider.
-He ran an unsuccessful campaign for the Senate in 2004.
+Cain's campaign has been mired in controversy after allegations that he sexually harassed women in the 1990s during his tenure as head of the National Restaurant Association.
+Two of four women alleging inappropriate behavior by Cain have publicly accused him.
+He has denied the accusations.

-Boosted by strong debate performances and drawing attention for his "9-9-9" tax overhaul plan, Cain has jumped to the top tier of Republican candidates in opinion polls and won support of many in the conservative Tea Party movement.
+Boosted by strong debate performances and drawing attention for his "9-9-9" tax overhaul plan, Cain jumped to the top tier of Republican candidates in opinion polls and won support of many in the conservative Tea Party movement.
+But a widely circulated video of Cain struggling to answer a question on U.S. Libya has raised concerns over the former pizza chain executive's knowledge of world affairs.

-Cain's signature plan would scrap existing U.S. tax codes for a flat 9 percent corporate, income and sales tax.
-Some experts say the sales tax portion of the plan could shift a heavier burden to lower-income earners.
+Cain has never held elected office.
+His signature 9-9-9 plan would scrap existing U.S. tax codes for flat 9 percent corporate, income and sales taxes.

-Cain has yet to prove he can attract major donors and assemble the campaign team he would need to beat other Republicans.

 RICK PERRY